pop-framework-developers/Socrata-Github-Smart-City-Application/Github-ETL/README.md

 This folder contains the processes that aim to get required data from Github.
 These processes have been developed by using Pentaho Data Integration (http://community.pentaho.com/projects/data-integration/).
 There are two processes:

 1. get_opendata_github_data.ktr.
-This process gets URLs from files in Github that refers to a unique open-dataset identifier of Socrata.
+This process gets URL from searching into files in Github that refers to a unique open-dataset identifier of Socrata.
 The following parameters are required: Github connection data (parameters client_id, client_secret, token, and user), as well as path and file name of the SQLite database where the Socrata identifiers are stored (parameter sqlite_file).
 This process uses the identifier stored in the  USA_CITY_IDS_WITH_THEME_OR_KEYWORD view (from SQLite database) to look for references in Github code, the result of this search is the results_search_open_data.csv (compressed in a ZIP file).
 This file has the following fields:
 identifier: of the Socrata dataset
 theme: topic of the dataset
 keyword: keywords related to the dataset